 To the north east of the city the area around St. Werburgh’s and St. Paul’s has more of an urban feel to it.
-Much more graffiti based, there are some murals but most of the work around here is more akin to graffiti than anything else.
+Much more graffiti than street art in this part of Bristol.
+There are some murals but most of the work around here is more akin to graffiti than anything else.
 The Eaton Way flyover for example as it crosses the M32 has numerous underpasses all of which are covered.

 There are other spots too though, the area around St. Werburgh’s city farm reveals a mixture of works with the Farm pub in particular being a good place to visit painted head to toe as it is in farmyard related art and then having pieces from the likes of Rowdy and SPzero76 in the garden.